 Program trains emerging teen leaders.

-Highlights of this year’s program included tours of Novo Nordisk, Sysco, Ava Gardner Museum, Johnston County Heritage Center, Johnston UNC Healthcare, Johnston County Sheriff’s Department, a business etiquette luncheon sponsored by Clayton Women in Networking at the Wagner House, and many others.
-The students also were given the opportunity to meet with the superintendent of Johnston County Schools and his cabinet members and also portrayed county commissioners and county agency representatives where they were given the task of presenting a mock zoning that needed approval.
+Highlights of this year’s program included tours of Johnston County Industries, Studio TK, Ava Gardner Museum, Johnston County Heritage Center, Johnston UNC Healthcare, Harbor of Johnston County, Johnston County Sheriff’s Office, Town of Selma and Johnston County government offices, and others.
+The students also met with Dr. Ross Renfrow, superintendent of Johnston County Schools, and his cabinet members and portrayed county commissioners and county agency representatives where they were given the task of presenting a mock zoning that needed approval.

 The weeklong program concluded with an evening banquet where the students made presentations based upon the week’s activities and received certificates of completion.

 For more information about Junior Leadership Johnston, please visit http://www.johnstoncc.edu/summercamp/junior-leadership-johnston/index.aspx or contact Joy Callahan at (919) 209-2027.

 Cut line: Pictured from left to right are: Jordan Carroll, Taylor Phillips, Kendall Weaver, Carrie Stevens, Jarah Newton, Sydney Carson, Mattie Callahan, Sarah Harte, Jaime Gomez, Gray Thomas, Kyla Winborne, Davis Ashley, Tinsley Moore, Allison Brown, AJ Boyce, Bryce Wagner, Shelby Rairigh, and Nate Starling.
 Not pictured is Seham Saleh.